 Not only did Larson recruit, but he mentored.
 Some of the more famous pupils that benefited from Larson’s tutelage were Brad Bird, Tim Burton, Glen Keane, Don Bluth, and Ron Clements, among others.
 And Larson was adored by his young artists.
 Animator Glen Keane noted how skilled Larson was when it came to calming a panicked animator.
 “When you came in [to see Larson], it was the end of the world,” Keane recalled.
 “When you left, the sun was shining, the clouds had parted and everything was possible.”

-On February 28, 1986, at the age of eighty-one, Larson retired from Disney.
-He spent close to fifty-three years with the company, and was responsible for some of the most memorable characters in the many of the greatest animated films of all time.
+On February 28, 1986, at the age of 81, Larson retired from Disney.
+He spent close to 53 years with the company, and was responsible for some of the most memorable characters in the many of the greatest animated films of all time.
 His gentle nature and positive outlook endeared him to countless fellow artists.
 And his lifelong devotion to Walt’s legacy never wavered.

 At the time of his retirement, Larson wrote in his memoir: “After fifty-two years my association with people and product, the likes and equals of which I question I could have found and experienced in any other place or vocation, comes to an end.
 Through my work I have, with many others and within my own limitations, communicated with people around the world.
 I have helped give them a wholesome, exciting, enjoyable kind of entertainment—entertainment designed to give them a release from daily pressures and fears—entertainment abounding in happy endings.”
 Eric Cleon Larson passed away on October 25, 1988.
 The following year, he was posthumously inducted as a Disney Legend.

 Gluck is a contributing writer for The Walt Disney Family Museum blog and runs thedisneyproject.com, a Disney fan site.

 - Eric Larson at animation desk, 1951; courtesy of Walt Disney Archives Photo Library, © Disney.